 Earbuds are convenient because of their size.
 When you are running, you don’t carry stuff with you.
 So, a small, compact device comes in handy when you are running.
 If you don’t care about the sound quality, earbuds are the way to go.
 Check out the Sony earbuds that I used personally for running with good bass.

 Also, they are cheaper to replace.
 Eventually, sweat will get both the headphones and the earbuds.
 Changing the device once a year isn’t a viable option for everyone, so a cheap device is the way to go.

 Earbuds die way faster than headphones do.
 As I said, sweat will destroy the cushion of the headphones, if sweat gets to earbuds, they’ll die for sure.
 Of course, headphones without cushions are useless too.

 Earbuds are really bad at noise-canceling.
-You’ll have to increase the volume so much, other people will be able to hear it.
-Also, listening to music on a high volume may hurt your ears.
+You’ll have to increase the volume so much, that other people will be able to hear it.
+Also, listening to music at a high volume may hurt your ears.